voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    IPv6 gives ample room to carve hierarchical blocks, but the hierarchy is only useful if *each layer advertises exactly one summary into the layer above*.
-The guiding rule is **summarise at every 8‑bit field boundary** so the mask aligns to a full byte.
+The guiding rule is **summarize at every 8‑bit field boundary** so the mask aligns to a full byte.

 Topology Scope | Field ask | Prefix